 It wasn’t until years later when the internet came about that Pete’s interest in the weather started to focus on the snow and when the snowfalls would come.
 Now weather charts were accessible and there was also the opportunity to chat to other likeminded snow enthusiasts.
 Around 1995 the ski.com.au website was created and the forum there was the place to talk snow.
 Pete (known as ‘The Frog’) started to post up his thoughts on coming weather systems and the chances of them bringing snow.
 The method Pete came up with seemed to be pretty accurate and it wasn’t long until he began to get emails asking for forecasts for particular dates from all over the country.
 Recognition in snow magazines meant that he must be doing something right.

-The number of visitors each year to Snowatch increased at around 30% each year (and still increases).
-The site has grown from just a forecasting page for the Australian resorts to a comprehensive snow site featuring the Australian forecasts, NZ forecasts for the South Island, snow cams, forums, accommodation listings and in 2008 we saw the addition of around 50 pages of new season gear in the equipment guide as well as a video forecast.
+The site has grown from just a forecasting page for the Australian resorts to a comprehensive snow site featuring the Australian forecasts, NZ forecasts for the South Island, snow cams, forums, accommodation listings and now feature articles.

 Now and the Future